 - Set time and date: Plan this out as time difference may interfere.
 There is a crazy time difference between Bali and Vancouver, so we agreed to shoot at my sisters 9AM Bali time and my 6PM Vancouver time.

 - A photoshoot concept: Inspiration pictures are a good reference during the photoshoot.
 My sister sent me a whole collection of inspo pictures from Pinterest which made it a whole lot easier to understand angles and the vibe we were trying to achieve.
 This allowed myself to somewhat take part in being a creative director.

 - Props and any accessories/clothing: I recommend having an organized pile of all the useful props and outfits to save time and avoid messiness.
 We used my standing mirror, a table lamp for lighting and a few outfit changes.

 - Setting and location: We decided on a bedroom setting, using the bed and simple backgrounds to focus on shadow play and natural lighting.

 My take on it:

 It was different and surprisingly super lively.
-It is convenient in a way as I was able to see myself pose, fix my angles.
+It is convenient in a way as I was able to see myself pose and fix my angles.
 It was simple and I felt much more involved with inputting ideas as I was in charge of creating the setting, the placement of the laptop and styling myself.
-However, the only issue would be the outcome may show the glare from the screen, but with proper editing and lighting this shouldn’t be an issue.
+However, the only issue would be that the outcome may show the glare from the screen, but with proper editing and lighting this shouldn’t be an issue.